Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 Customer Feedback Before Product Launch

 The first major difference between providing product reviews and participating in pre-market product testing is inherent; product testing usually happens before a product is launched.
-In this stage, brands and product testers are focused on improving a product that is in development or being worked on for a revision or update.
-While online reviews can vary in focus from customer service to shipping issues and beyond, they are not an effective way to validate products or identify opportunities for improvements before the products actually hit the shelves.
+In this stage, brands and product testers are focused on improving a product that is in development or being revised or updated.
+Online reviews can vary in focus from customer service to shipping issues and beyond.
+They are not an effective way to validate products or identify opportunities for improvements before the products actually hit the shelves.

-The result of an untested product can leave consumers unsatisfied with new products which are quickly marked down then fixed and updated with a revised version for next year (or done away with completely after a single selling season).
-Products tested on a pre-market product testing platform give testers an early look at what the brand is planning, and testers are ready to catch any issues with the product or allow the brand to go to market with confidence.
+The result of an untested product can leave consumers unsatisfied with new products.
+This leads to products being quickly marked down then fixed and updated with a revised version for the next year.
+Or, worse, discontinuned after a single selling season.
+Products tested on a pre-market product testing platform give testers an early look at what the brand is planning.
+There, testers are ready to catch any issues with the product or allow the brand to go to market with confidence.

 A Genuine Product Feedback Community

-Product testers work alongside the world’s leading brands and retailers and are connecting with companies based on their interests, preferences, and activity participation.
-This means that their product feedback is not only valuable because of their product testing experience itself, but also because of their vast knowledge and dedicated history using related products as a part of their favorite interests and activities.
+Product testers work alongside the world’s leading brands and retailers.
+They are connecting with companies based on their interests, preferences, and activity participation.
+This adds value to their feedback because of their product testing experiences.
+Also, many of these testers have a wealth of knowledge in using related products.
+It’s a win/win for the brand, retailer, and consumer.

-As a consumer, you are always looking for the next best product to improve your own experience, whether it is to make your run swifter, your bike-ride more refreshing or even your workdays more comfortable.
-Dedicated product testers work to improve the product experience for themselves but also their friends, family, and other customers overall through commitment to rigorous testing and genuine feedback.
+As a consumer, you are always looking for the next best product to improve your own experience.
+Dedicated product testers work to improve the product experience for themselves.
+This can also impact their friends, family, and other customers overall through a commitment to rigorous testing and genuine feedback.

 Feedback at the Product Concept Stage

-Through product concept testing, brands and retailers can determine whether a new product is worth bringing to market or if the concept needs more research and development.
+Through product concept testing, brands and retailers can determine whether a new product is worth bringing to market.
+This can also determine if the concept needs more research and development.
 Through concept testing, brands share their product ideas and interests with target customers before investing in the development of a product.
-This let’s brands and retailers confidently create products knowing that their customers are going to love them.
+This lets brands and retailers confidently create products knowing that their customers are going to love them.
 Through work with product testers, brands like Jetboil have seen nothing but success and raving reviews about their new product.
 One of their stoves has even been rated “the best all-in-one kitchen of 2021” by Backpacker Magazine.
 This accomplishment was assisted by the MESH01 product tester community.

 These are just a few major factors of pre-market product testing that help brands and retailers ensure they will get the right feedback at the right time.
 It helps them create meaningful products they know their customers will love (and also leave great reviews about).